stoway/StowayNet.DependencyInjection/README.en-us.md

 ```

-#### Sample 3：implement `IStowayServiceRegister` interface's `Register` method.
+#### Sample 3：implement `Register` method of `IStowayServiceRegister` interface.

-By implementing the `Register` method of the` IStowayServiceRegister` interface, you can implement a custom injection service.
+By implementing `Register` method of ` IStowayServiceRegister` interface, you can implement a custom injection service.

 ```c#